totvslabs/mobile-challenge/README.md

 # TOTVS Labs Coding Challenge - Mobile
-Our React-native coding challenge is an app to create a simple product catalog.
-Where a user can login using *their* google account, see a list of existing products, add a new product *by* taking a picture using the camera *on their* phone, edit a product and remove it.
+Our React-native coding challenge is a simple "Crypto Tracker".
+Users should be able to add a new cryptocurrency, visualize the current price and the change in price in the last 24 hours for the cryptocurrencies they have added, they should also be able to remove a cryptocurrency from the "Crypto Tracker".

 ```
 Important: Please make sure you use ReactNative and Redux.